Manual installation and configuration

 -

-a restore of a backup should then be carried out, to familiarize yourself with how to restore the backup and to test the backup. test the backup.
-There is nothing more annoying if, at the time when you need the backup you need the backup, you realize that the backup does not contain everything or is even even unusable.
+A restore of a backup should then be carried out, to familiarize yourself with how to restore the backup and to test the backup. test the backup.
+There is nothing more annoying if, at the time when you need the backup, you realize that the backup does not contain everything or is even even unusable.

-If you want to install raspiBackup on a system that does not have Internet access, you must run 2.1 on a system that has an Internet connection.
-Internet connection.
+If you want to install raspiBackup on a system that does not have internet access, you must run 2.1 on a system that has an internet connection.
 Then copy the files to the target system and run 2.2 and 2.3 there.
-However, you must bear in mind that no notifications can be sent and no notifications from notifications from raspiBackup for new versions.
+However, you must bear in mind that no notifications can be sent and you get no notifications from raspiBackup for new versions.